areknoster/awesome-go/README.md

   - [gotest.tools](https://github.com/gotestyourself/gotest.tools) - A collection of packages to augment the go testing package and support common patterns.
   - [Hamcrest](https://github.com/rdrdr/hamcrest) - fluent framework for declarative Matcher objects that, when applied to input values, produce self-describing results.
   - [httpexpect](https://github.com/gavv/httpexpect) - Concise, declarative, and easy to use end-to-end HTTP and REST API testing.
+  - [hypert](https://github.com/areknoster/hypert) -  Sanitize and record requests and responses during development.
+Replay and validate in CI.
   - [is](https://github.com/matryer/is) - Professional lightweight testing mini-framework for Go.
   - [jsonassert](https://github.com/kinbiko/jsonassert) - Package for verifying that your JSON payloads are serialized correctly.
   - [omg.testingtools](https://github.com/dedalqq/omg.testingtools) - The simple library for change a values of private fields for testing.